nim-works/gitnim/README.md

 https://github.com/disruptek/dist, which is a hand-curated monorepo holding the most useful Nim modules from the ecosystem.

-When run, the `git-nim` tool displays or switches branches in the Nim repository and updates the `dist` submodules to ensure you always have easy access to the latest features and fixes as matched to your compiler.
+When run, **gitnim** displays or switches branches in the Nim repository and updates the **dist** submodules to ensure you always have easy access to the latest features and fixes as matched to your compiler.

 ## Installation